-The exploration and subsequent development of the Company's properties beyond the completion of the exploration program and the next 12 months will depend on the Company's ability to obtain additional required financing.
+The continued development of the Company's properties over the next 12 months will depend on the Company's ability to complete the construction of the project within budget or obtain additional financing to do so.
 While the Company has some ability to reduce its budgets and expenditures, which could extend the time before which it would need to raise additional funds, any such actions could have a negative effect on its business.
-The Company has limited financial resources and there is no assurance that additional funding will be available to allow the Company to fulfill its obligations on existing exploration properties.
+The Company has limited financial resources and there is no assurance that additional funding will be available to allow the Company to fulfill its obligations on existing exploration properties beyond the anorthosite development project.
 Failure to obtain additional financing could result in delay or indefinite postponement of further exploration and the possible, partial or total loss of the Company's interest in the Greenland exploration licenses overseen by the Government of Greenland, Bureau of Minerals and Petroleum ("BMP").
 The Company may, in the future, be unable to meet its obligations under such agreements to which it is a party and consequently, the Company's interest in the properties subject to such agreements could be jeopardized.